Heapy/awesome-kotlin/README.md

 * [mariomac/codebuilder](https://github.com/mariomac/codebuilder) - Demo app about asynchronous architectures for long-response-time web applications.
 * [rocketraman/kotlin-web-hello-world](https://github.com/rocketraman/kotlin-web-hello-world) - This project shows how to do a web-based "Hello World!" with Kotlin in combination with various JVM-based web frameworks.
 * [ivanpopelyshev/vertx-facebook-messenger](https://github.com/ivanpopelyshev/vertx-facebook-messenger) - Seed project for facebook messenger bots.
 Vertx, Kotlin.
 * [corda/corda](https://github.com/corda/corda) - Corda is a distributed ledger platform designed to record, manage and automate legal agreements between business partners.
+* [spolnik/JAlgoArena](https://github.com/spolnik/JAlgoArena) - JAlgoArena is a highly scalable programming contest platform which you can host on own infrastructure.
+It allows to define new problems and solve them in Kotlin and Java.

 ### <a name="projects-build-tools"></a>Build tools <sup>[Back ⇈](#projects-build-tools-subcategory)</sup>
 * [cbeust/kobalt](https://github.com/cbeust/kobalt) - Build system inspired by Gradle.